SurajAnand88/Kinesis.AI/README.md

     <li><strong>N</strong>ode.js: A JavaScript runtime environment used to build the app's backend server.</li>
   </ul>

-  <p>Other technologies used in the project include Bootstrap for styling and Material-UI for design components.</p>
+  <p>Other technologies used in the project include Chakra-UI for design components.</p>

   <h2>Installation</h2>